 7. The Pittock Mansion

 This historic mansion museum is in one of Portland’s most beautiful spots.
 Come to have a sense of early 20th-century grandeur in this 1914 mansion in the French Renaissance style, and stay for a story of an influential family.

-The mansion was built by London-born Henry Pittock, and his story parallels the story of the west, from the days of the Oregon trail when Portland was a frontier town and Oregon had yet to become a state.
+London-born Henry Pittock built the mansion, and his story parallels the story of the west, from the days of the Oregon trail when Portland was a frontier town, and Oregon had yet to become a state.

 8. OMSI – the Oregon Museum of Science and Industry

 With 200 interactive exhibitions spread out through five halls, OMSI delivers on its mission to engage the curiosity of visitors of all ages.